The steps are also available in a tutorial video available on the OpenShift youtube channel.

 specof the resource to match the above and click

 Create.
 If you accepted the default name, this will trigger an Open Data Hub deployment named

 Verify the installation by viewing the Open Data Hub tab within the operator details.
 You Should see

 - Verify the installation by viewing the project workload.
-JupyterHub, Spark, and Prometheus should all be running.
+JupyterHub and Spark Operator should be running.